Q. What COVID mitigation measures will be in place for recital?

 Q. Do I need to be on my computer right when tickets go on sale in order to get good seats?

 A. No. The earlier you buy, the closer your tickets may be to the stage, but the initial ticket limit that we impose has been effective in past years to ensure everyone can get good seats for the recital.
-Be aware that we have always come within a few seats of selling out each recital.
+In the past, we have always come within a few seats of selling out each recital but our venue is significantly larger this year.

 Q. Does my baby need a ticket?